Nikolaos Ventouras

-Summary
+Biography

 Nikolaos Ventouras was born the 31st of August 1899, in a noble family of the region of Venice, Veneto, which was included in the Libro d'Oro.
 The family settled on the island of Corfu around 1730.
 Members of the family defended the island in the Siege of Corfu (1716).
 In fact one of his ancestors was the writer Isabella Teotochi Albrizzi and Ioannis Kapodistrias, who was his great uncle.
 He had one brother, married 2 times, had a daughter from his second marriage and a grandson.
 He studied chemistry but became one of the greatest engravers of the 20th century.
 He did not study further, but since he was familiar with a number of languages, he acquired his own, deep education, particularly around issues of art and philosophy.

 It has been written about him "if etching had not been discovered, surely he would have discovered it".

 Nikos Ventouras passed on April 1, 1990.

 The first years

-As he notes on his resume, drafted in 1981, "already from the early classes of elementary school, I was taught sketching".
+As Ventouras noted on his resume, drafted in 1981, "already from the early classes of elementary school, I was taught sketching".

-In 1916 he took a 2-year class to study chemistry in Athens at the Academy of Commerce and Industry, but never worked as a chemist.
+In 1916, Ventouras took a 2-year class to study chemistry in Athens at the Academy of Commerce and Industry, but never worked as a chemist.
 Although he had no academic studies on art, his devotion and persistence guided him in his work.